telerik/winforms-docs/controls/richtexteditor/ui-for-applying-rich-text-formatting/context-menu.md

 ````
 {{endregion}}

-No,w you can simply assign the instance of your class to the __ContentBuilder__ property of the context menu:
+Now you can simply assign the instance of your class to the __ContentBuilder__ property of the context menu:

 #### Assinging Builder